MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-control.md

 #### Steps

+1. Control your files by creating a policy

     1. On the **Policies** page, click [**Create file policy**](data-protection-policies.md).

     2. For example, in the [**Policy template**](policy-template-reference.md) field, choose **File containing PII detected in the cloud (built-in DLP engine)** and click **Apply template**.

     3. In addition, you can also configure additional policies with content inspection settings to match files on different expression other than U.S. social security numbers.

-4. Allow the policy to run on your network for at least a few hours.
+After you start the policy, it takes time for Cloud App Security to scan existing files and also any new files you add.
+Depending on the amount of data you have in your cloud, it may take some time to complete the scan.

+2. Investigate your alerts

-5. Then, click on the policy name to go to the **Policy report** and review the matches that were triggered for the policy.
+    1. Click on the policy name to go to the **Policy report** and review the matches that were triggered for the policy.

-6. If you find false positives, mark them with a checkmark to exclude them from the report and from live matches.

-7. For true matches, you can take immediate [governance actions](governance-actions.md) by clicking on the three dots at the end of the row and selecting the relevant governance action, for example, **Remove external collaborators**.
+    2. For matches, you can take immediate [governance actions](governance-actions.md) by clicking on the three dots at the end of the row and selecting the relevant governance action, for example, **Remove external collaborators**.

+    3. If you find false positives, mark them with a checkmark to exclude them from the report and from live matches.
+You can use the feedback feature to let the Cloud App Security team of improvements you'd like to add.

-8. Based on the false positives that you found, you can refine the policy and choose to take automatic governance actions.
+3. After you've checked and fine-tuned the policy to make sure it's running as you intended, you can set it to perform automatic governance actions.

 #### How to test it